sonocotta/esparagus-media-center/README.md

 #### Louder and Amped Esparagus DUAL

 In May 2025, I came up with a power mux schematic that is designed to automatically switch between an external power source and a UCB-PD-enabled power source, depending on which one provides higher voltage.
-So you can either use an external power adapter over the barrel jack and use USB-C for programming-debugging, or simply use USB-C for both power and data.
+So you can either use an external power adapter over the barrel jack and use USB-C for programming and debugging, or simply use USB-C for both power and data.

 ![DSC_0003](https://github.com/user-attachments/assets/f891e126-1cba-4af1-99d2-2f299a820316)